five elements header

 The Five Elements of Patient Experience

 What do patients want?
-University of Utah Health’s director of patient experience Mari Ransco reveals what ten years of system dedication and qualitative analysis of hundreds of thousands of patient voices have taught us.
+University of Utah Health’s patient experience team reveals what fifteen years of evolving qualitative analysis of hundreds of thousands of patient voices have taught us.

 What is patient experience?

-he 117-word comment in this case study is not actually unique.
-Every week, our organization receives an average of 2,500 patient comments.
-Most of them describe a journey–from anxiety, pain, and worry to respect, comfort, and often–hope.
+very week, our organization receives an average of 8,000 patient comments.
+Most of them describe a range of experiences and journeys: anxiety, pain, and worry, but also respect, comfort, and often—hope.

 What makes an experience exceptional?